 • Impact of technology — Understand how individuals, systems, and society as a whole interact with computer systems

 • Programming — Create software to allow computers to solve problems

 • Safety and security — Understand risks when using technology, and how to protect individuals and systems

-This ensures a comprehensive and clear progression of skills and knowledge in computing from EYFS to Year Six.
+This ensures a comprehensive and clear progression of skills and knowledge in computing from EYFS to Year 6.

 Online safety and digital citizenship are also taught through personal, social, health education (PSHE), spiritual, moral, social, and cultural (SMSC) and citizenship curriculums.
-This is supported by online safety and digital citizenship lessons from the Education for a Connected World framework.
-We have a complementary Safe Behaviours curriculum which outlines additional whole school online safety activities such as Internet Safety week.
+This is supported by specific online safety units.
+In addition, we do Internet Safety days to further encourage awareness and appropriate online use.

-Computing is taught both in discrete lessons and across the wider curriculum.
+Computing is taught mostly in discrete lessons but also across the wider curriculum.
 Children apply their knowledge and skills in computing to support their learning across all subject areas.
-Each pupil in Key Stage Two has their own iPad, pupils use these daily to support their learning across all subjects.
+Each pupil in Key Stage Two has their own iPad; pupils use these to complete specific computing lessons, as well as daily, to support their learning across all subjects.
 They confidently use technology to research and record their learning.
 Pupils are independent and are able to manage their own learning through the use of devices and programmes.
 Pupils are motivated to lead their own learning, they are able to make connections across the curriculum.
 We have a range of other devices such as laptops and BeeBotts, and a set of iPads for key stage 1.